MEET OUR TEACHING TEAM

 Sema Altan brings to our school over 30 years of diverse education experience.
 After retiring as a math teacher in Izmir, Turkey, Sema continues to spend her time volunteering at the Izmir Ataturk Community Library teaching mathematics for the blind and visually impaired.
 Along side of being a passionate educator, she is an active environmental community organizer and is the founder of one of the first community gardens in Izmir, Balcova Ekoljik Komsu Bahcesi.

-Sema’s passion for mathematics, environmental justice and experience as a professional floral designer will be the inspiration behind her teachings at BTS for the Fall 2017 semester.
+Sema’s passion for mathematics, environmental justice and experience as a professional floral designer was the inspiration behind her teachings at BTS for the Fall 2017 semester.

 She is a mother of two children, and grandmother to three girls.

 Taliha was born in Istanbul and grew up in Bursa.
 She studied at Bogazici University where she obtained a BS in Molecular Biology & Genetics and a MS in Biomedical Engineering.